Stefmci/CS_1/README.md

 - The tests are located in the `tests` folder

+# before running the program, make sure you have installed the required packages in the requirements.txt file

+- pip install -r requirements.txt

 ## Run Programm

 - run main.py
 - python -m streamlit run main.py

+# Screenshot UI